 The protected area encompasses two vast atolls and a high coral bottom called Jessie Beazley.
 According to the official website, scientists have identified more than 360 species of coral (it is almost half of the world's known species), more than 600 fish, 11 sharks, 13 cetaceans and a hundred of bird species & #8230; The North Atoll is also a nesting place for birds and sea turtles.

-People only live in Tubbataha, except for a dozen Filipino rangers, near a sand bank in the North Atoll, in barracks on solid piles, supposed to withstand typhoons.
+People only live in Tubbataha, apart from a dozen Filipino rangers, near a sandbank in the North Atoll, in shacks on hard stilts, supposed to withstand typhoons.
 The men are relieved after two months.
-This is the only place in the park where visitors are allowed to walk.
+It is the only place in the park where visitors are allowed to set foot on the ground.